Heilongjiang University: History

-With several names, it was called the Yan'an School of Foreign Languages (Chinese Military and Politics University of the Anti-Japanese invasion) in the early time of the 1940s.
-After the PLA liberation in 1946, the Foreign Language School moved to Harbin as an academic institution conducted by the HQ of Northeastern Democratic Army (also a group of the PLA).
-In 1958, the school was extended, and rebuilt as the University of Heilongjiang.
+The university was built in 1941.
+It had several names, it was called the Yan'an School of Foreign Languages (Chinese Military and Politics University of the Anti-Japanese Invasion) in the time of the early 1940s.
+After the PLA's liberation in 1946, the Foreign Language School moved to Harbin as an academic institution conducted by the HQ of the Northeastern Democratic Army (also a group of the PLA).
+In 1958, the school was extended and rebuilt as the University of Heilongjiang.

 Reputation

-University of Heilongjiang is a Provincial conducted 211 university and a Provincial key university.
-It is famous in languages, commercial law, Marxism philosophy, business study and water conservancy.
+The University of Heilongjiang is a Provincial conducted 211 university and a Provincial key university.
+It is famous in languages, commercial law, Marxism philosophy, business study, and water conservation.

 It offers the only Manchu language program in China.

 The University of Heilongjiang's Russian Language Studies program is considered to be the best in China.

-Russian center is the 1 of the only 3 Russian centers established in China by Russia.
+The Russian center is one of 1 of the only 3 Russian centers established in China by Russia.

-Library of Heilongjiang University has 5.1 million books, and as such is the biggest library in Heilongjiang Province.
+The library of Heilongjiang University has 5.1 million books, and as such is the biggest library in Heilongjiang Province.

 Xuefu bookstore of Heilongjiang University is also the largest bookstore in Heilongjiang Province.